Estimated reading time: 5 minutes

 - Also do not limit yourself in thinking that you will only be able to tap into your business school’s network – you’ll be part of the entire university family, for life.

-- Think about the alumni base and who you would like to connect with or potentially shadow while you’re in business school – similar to a previous point but depending on your career goals, this could be particularly important during your time in the program.
+- Think about the alumni base and who you would like to connect with or potentially shadow while you’re in business school – depending on your career goals, this could be particularly important during your time in the program.

 - Be sure to keep your eyes open for more scholarships along the way, too.

 A Family Affair

 If you are partnered or have a strong family base, how important is it to you that you stay where you are (or somewhere easily reached once we can travel freely again)?
 What opportunities exist for your partner or family members in the cities [of schools] you’re considering?

 Play “devil’s advocate” and try to see yourself “missing out” on the programs – which one would you be most upset about not attending?

 Connect on fit – including here on MBAchic

 Finally, speak to [recent] graduates, current students, and even professors / faculty if you have remaining questions about the experience (you’re in the right place, here).
 The idea of “fit” is very real and can make or break your experience, so make sure you know what to expect:

 - While campus visits aren’t happening now, plenty of programs are creating virtual experiences that enable connection and exploration of your potential new school.
 Take full advantage and ask plenty of questions.